-390 Our set of models clearly shows that basal drag is an important component of the force balance governing subduction dynamics, across the parameter space investigated.
-This is consistent with simple first-order analytical calculations of basal drag, as we next.
+Our set of models clearly shows that basal drag is an important component of the force balance governing subduction dynamics, across the parameter space investigated.
+This is consistent with simple first-order analytical calculations of basal drag.
 We demonstrate this, by calculating basal drag and slab pull for the Pacific and Cocos plate as large and small plate end members.
 We use Eq.
-(1) and (2) but for plate area $S{plate}$ rather than length $L{plate}$ and slab volume $V{slab} =$ $S{slab} - L{trench} \times L{trench}$ rather than slab area $S{slab} = L{slab} \times W{slab}$ .
-We assume consider only pull from the upper mantle part of the slabs pulls and slabs extendslab.
-Lstab is the length of a slab extending through the whole upper mantle under an average dip of 80° (70° (representative dip from the global compilation of Lallemand et al., 2005).
-We also assume the observed plate velocity U is a reasonable estimate of to the difference in velocity between lithosphere and asthenosphere, ΔU.
+(1) and (2) but for plate area S{plate} rather than length L{plate} and slab volume $V{slab} = S{slab} \times L{trench}$ rather than slab area $S{slab} = L{slab} \times W{slab}$.
+We consider only pull from the upper mantle part of the slab.
+L{slab} is the length of a slab extending through the whole upper mantle under an average dip of 70° (representative dip from the global compilation of Lallemand et al., 2005).
+We also assume the observed plate velocity U is a reasonable estimate of to the difference in velocity between lithosphere and asthenosphere, ΔU .
 The properties used for the calculation and the forces calculated are summarised in Table 1.
-The relative basal drag, measured as the ratio of basal drag to slab pull, is around 1630% for the Pacific plate, but only 5around 10% for the Cocos Plate.
+The relative basal drag, measured as the ratio of basal drag to slab pull, is around 30% for the Pacific plate, but only around 10% for the Cocos Plate.
 The analytical values of basal drag are somewhat larger than the values in the second stage of our models because the Pacific plate is about a factor of two larger than our subducting plate in the long-plate model, and our model velocities are on the low side compared to those observed around the Pacific.
 So, all evidence points to a role of basal drag that is significant, and the models would predict that unless other factors mask this trend, subduction velocities should vary with plate size.